An income support payment if you’re a woman over a set age who became widowed, divorced or separated after turning 40.

 - your income changes

-- you do not have to lodge a tax return
+- you don’t have to lodge a tax return

-- your care arrangements change
+- your care arrangements change, or

 - your work or study load changes